holochain/docs-pages/src/pages/concepts/8_calls_capabilities.md

 ## Client, inter-zome, bridge, and remote calls: who can call whom

 You might remember from [Application Architecture](../2_application_architecture/) that all back-end functionality of a Holochain application is contained in the DNA, or rather, the individual zome libraries in the DNA.
 Any externally exposed functions in those libraries, specifically the **coordinator zomes**, are exposed in turn by the conductor as the cell's public API.
 There are four scenarios when this API might be accessed.
-In every scenario, it's considered a [remote procedure call](https://en.wikipedia.org/wiki/Remote_procedure_call).
+In every scenario, it could be considered a [remote procedure call](https://en.wikipedia.org/wiki/Remote_procedure_call).

 ### Client call